joegaspari/TravelChat/README.md

 Version 3.0 now includes the ability to search restaurants near the hotel or from any location.
 The bot also allows the user to get directions from the hotel and restaurant they chose, or allows the user to enter in two new addresses to get directions.

+If you ask the bot to find restaurants it will use the location of the hotel you select to find near by restaurants.

+If you ask the bot to get directions it will use the location of the hotel and the restaurant you select to give you step by step instructions on how to arrive at your location.
+You can also get directions to any addresses you specify in a separate story path.
 # API's Used

   - Chuck Norris Jokes Api